-8Chan Owner Called to Testify Before Congress
+8chan Owner Called to Testify Before Congress

-Congress Tuesday called on the owner of online forum 8Chan to testify after the infamous site was linked to a mass shooting in El Paso, Texas that killed 22 people.
+Congress Tuesday called on the owner of online forum 8chan to testify after the infamous site was linked to a mass shooting in El Paso, Texas that killed 22 people.

 The House Homeland Security Committee demanded site owner Jim Watkins explain how the anonymous messaging board will tackle “the proliferation of extremist content, including white supremacist content.”